availabs/NPMRDS_Database/src/here/here_realtime_traffic/README.md

 - Downloads the HERE Realtime Traffic data from the API on 2 minute intervals
 - Disregards stale data downloads
-  - Responses do not have timestamps.
-Stale data is defined as all data same for all TMCs.
+  - Because responses do not have timestamps, stale data is defined as a response with the same MD5SUM as the previous response.
 - Retries on 1 minute interval if stale data or API error.

 For usage, see: